johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 I recommend saving these settings as presets so you can conveniently switch between them (loading a filter preset won't restart the emulated machine).
-The quick'n'easy way is to download [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack.zip), load the full WinUAE configs (I've included one for every scaler setting) and just save the filter settings for each.
+The quick'n'easy way is to download [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack-v1.1.zip), load the full WinUAE configs (I've included one for every scaler setting) and just save the filter settings for each.
+Filter presets don't get saved as files in the config folder (probably they're stored in the registry), hence this is the workaround I recommend.
 Don't worry about the NTSC presets just yet, we'll get to them in the next section.

 ![Filter resize presets](img/winuae-filter-resize-presets.png)